github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ### Understanding billing

-The more powerful hosted runners are billed differently to the standard runners.
-For more information, see "[Per-minute rates for larger runners](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-larger-runners)".
+The more powerful larger runners are billed differently to the standard runners.
+For more information, see "[Per-minute rates for larger runners](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-hosted-runners)".

 ## Adding a new hosted runner to an organization